Fiber product homotopy method for multiparameter eigenvalue problems: Fiber product homotopy method

 Again note that $H_{i}(\Lam_{i})\xv_{i} =0$ is well-defined for $\xv_i \in \mathbb{P}^{n_i-1}$, $i =1,\dots, k$.
 We have the following easy observation. \begin{lemma} The points in $S$ are regular solutions to the start system \eqref{eq:ss=0}.
 If the MEP is generic with respect to intrinsic dimension, then $\lvert S\rvert=\prod_{i=1}^kd_i$ for any generic choice of affine linear maps $L_1,\dots,L_k$. \end{lemma}

-We now give an illustration of how an MEP can be transformed into a system of GEPs by imposing random affine constraints. \begin{example} Consider the two-parameter MEP given by the polynomial matrices below:
+We now give an illustration of how an MEP can be transformed into a system of GEPs by imposing random affine constraints. \begin{example} Consider the two-parameter eigenvalue problem given by